Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 The history of guelaguetza as a cultural practice dates back to pre-Hispanic times.
 The term itself comes from the Zapotec word guendalezaa, meaning “offering” or “gift,” and reflects the Oaxacan values of reciprocity and community.

 Some sources suggest that long before the modern festival began, the Zapotecs held ceremonies in honor of the corn goddess on a hill they called Daninayaaloani, or “hill of beautiful view.”
-This is the same hill known today as Cerro del Fortín, where the current Guelaguetza Festival takes place.
+This is the same hill known today as Cerro del Fortín, where the current Guelaguetza performances takes place.

-La Guelaguetza Festival as it exists today has a much more recent history.
+La Guelaguetza as it exists today has a much more recent history.
 In 1931, a devastating earthquake struck Oaxaca City, leaving significant destruction in its wake.
 In response, the governor called on Oaxaqueños from throughout the state to support one another—an act of guelaguetza in itself.

 The following year, coinciding with Oaxaca City’s 400th anniversary, the first official Guelaguetza Festival took place on Cerro del Fortín, where communities from Oaxaca’s eight regions gathered to share their dance, music, and traditions.